 The cottage is a peculiar asset when it comes to divorce.
 Under Ontario law, a family can have more than one matrimonial home.
-So therefore the cottage may very well be a matrimonial home as protected under Ontario’s Family Law Act.
+So therefore the this asset may very well be a matrimonial home as protected under Ontario’s Family Law Act.
 Once it falls under this category, there are legal rights associated with that property including the right of possession and the right of ownership.

 In some cases, it is not possible to keep the cottage because neither spouse has the financial means to buy out the other spouse.
 In such cases, the cottage may have to be sold and the proceeds divided, along with all of the other family’s assets and debts.
 However, in some cases, a spouse may be able to afford to buy the cottage from the other spouse, either with financing, cash or with a redistribution of other family assets and debts.
 Of course, this is a benefit to the children, who get to keep the cottage in the family.